Before our fertility journey even began, my husband and I knew that In Vitro Fertilization (IVF) was in our future.

 Just because you’re physically ready for a baby doesn’t mean you’re mentally or emotionally “there.”

-Don’t rush into starting a family just because you think it’s physically the right time.
+Don’t rush into growing a family just because you think it’s physically the right time.

 And if it makes you feel any better about choosing to wait, you’ll be happy to hear that the average age of first-time moms is now 29.9 years old, and many women conceive much, much later.